MicrosoftDocs/msteams-docs/msteams-platform/samples/integrating-web-apps.md

 ---
 # Integrate web apps with Teams

-Do you have a web app you think would fit naturally with Teams' social and collaborative features?
-Follow the guidelines to understand how to integrate the following types of apps:
+To make web apps fit with Teams' social and collaborative features, you must properly integrate them with Teams.
+Follow the guidelines to understand the integration of the following types of apps with Teams:

 * **Standalone apps**: A stand alone app is a single-page or large, and complex app.
 The user can use some aspects of it in Teams.
 * **Collaboration apps**: An app already built for the social and collaborative features inherent to Teams.
 * **SharePoint**: A SharePoint page you want to surface in Teams.

 Map and use appropriate guideline applicable to your integration scenario.
+This document gives an overview of Teams capabilities, share-point requirements for file and data storage, API requirements, authentication and deep-linking of you app with Teams.

 ## Get to know Teams platform capabilities

 ***Integration scenarios**: Standalone apps, collaboration apps, SharePoint*